CanyonTree/5-Axis-3D-Printer-Config/README.md

 # 5-Axis-3D-Printer-Config
 Reprap firmware config file for Auburn University 5 Axis 3D Printer senior design project.

+A-Axis is the mandrel (rotation about the x-axis) B-Axis is the printer head rotation (

 To change microstepping, open the config file and change the values in the M350 command.